raam96/friend_or_foe_face_recogiation/README.md

 ## Author @ raam96
 This program was authored by the project owner.

-Feel free to contact the author for any inquiries or additional information.
+Feel free to contact the author for any inquiries or additional information npraam@hotmail.com.

 For detailed information on the code logic and implementation, please refer to the code comments in the respective Python files.